caicedocc/Ads1015_esp8266/README.md

 ## Fixed values

-- The ADS1015 is always operated in continuous conversion mode and comparator disabled.
+- The ADS1015 is always operated in single conversion mode and comparator disabled.
 - I2C software communication between master and slave is set at 400kHz clock speed.

 ## Functions